azureprizm/TV_Renamer/README.md

 ---
 ## Stable Usage

 Most users should use the packaged release from the Releases page.
+[Download version 1.2.0](https://github.com/azureprizm/TV_Renamer/releases/tag/v1.2.0)

 The source branch may contain active development changes, refactors, broken or experimental features that are not yet reflected in the standalone EXE.